 Our study has an important limitation regarding the number and location of the AIMs.
 Thus, chromosomes 5 and 10 were tested with just a few such markers.
 It will be worth testing more AIMs nearby these two loci to further examine the differences revealed.
-Also, the reference population we used (CLM from 1000 genomes database), although supposedly unaffected and older than our patients, they were typed by a different method from the one we used to type our T1D cases.
+Also, the reference population we used (CLM from the 1,000 genome database), although supposedly unaffected and older than our patients, were typed by a different method from the one we used to type our T1D cases.
 Nonetheless, both groups share comparable genetic ancestries.

-Our study has a strength on the population choice.
-As described, Northwest Colombia population is the one with more European component in the country[15-19] Thus our results make much sense regarding the overall European contribution, together with the apparent unexplored NAT input to T1D, in addition to certain contribution of the AFR ancestry for late age at onset.
+Our study’s strength is its population choice.
+As described, the northwest Colombia population is the one with a greater European component in the country[15-19].
+Thus, our results make much more sense regarding the overall European contribution, together with the apparent unexplored NAT input to T1D, in addition to certain contributions of the AFR ancestry for late age at onset.

-In conclusion, this study describes the ancestral genetic composition of 200 T1D patients from an admixed population from Northwest Colombia.
+In conclusion, this study describes the ancestral genetic composition of 200 T1D patients from an admixed population from northwest Colombia.
 Consistently, we found a predominant proportion of European followed by NAT ancestry.
 No statistical difference was observed in the distribution of the proportions of ancestral genetic components between T1D patients and the CLM reference population.
-Variation of the chromosomal segments derived from the parental populations were observed, when comparing individuals with T1AD versus T1BD and those who had an early (≤ 5 years) or late (> 5 years) age at onset of the disease.
+A variation in chromosomal segments derived from the parental populations was observed when comparing individuals with T1AD versus T1BD, and those who had an early (≤ 5 years) or late (> 5 years) age at onset of the disease.
 These results demonstrate that the study of the genetic admixture provides new perspectives in the delineation of the genetic architecture underlying autoimmune diseases.
-Finally, performing a novel study in this sample, including unbiased distribution of AIMs through the whole genome could help find undetected loci in previous studies, which would contribute to complete the T1D genetic architecture for our population.
-This will also contribute to making approaches, such as the polygenic risk score, become more accurate for these sort of populations.
+Finally, performing a novel study in this sample, including unbiased distribution of AIMs through the whole genome, could help find undetected loci in previous studies, which would contribute to complete the T1D genetic architecture for our population.
+This will also contribute to making approaches, such as the polygenic risk score, become more accurate for these types of populations.

 ARTICLE HIGHLIGHTS